 Mt Taranaki – New Plymouth

-Leave the beauty of Flying Fox behind as you travel to the west coast of the North Island.
-Stop by the township of Whanganui and see where the river meets the ocean, then get back on the road with the epic Mt Taranaki in your sights.
+After breakfast this morning, swing by the popular Kai Iwi Beach to marvel at its soaring cliffs and rugged beauty.
+Then it’s time to get back on the road with the epic Mt Taranaki in your sights.
 Watch the peak loom larger in the horizon, and once arrived at its base at Egmont National Park, take a leader-led walk on the slopes with your group.
-Continue your drive to New Plymouth, where your finishes on arrival.
+Continue your drive to New Plymouth, where your adventure finishes on arrival.
 With no activities planned after this, you are free to leave the group, either continuing your own adventure or beginning your homeward journey.